 When a student visits CPS, a licensed mental health professional will assess their well-being and make recommendations for appropriate services.

-Please note: Mental health information disclosed at CPS is covered under HIPAA laws and is considered protected health information unless it involves harm to self or others.
+Please note: Mental health information disclosed at CPS is considered protected health information unless it involves harm to self or others.
 Mental health professionals are mandated reporters.
 CPS cannot release protected information regarding the student (including attendance at appointments) once they have had contact with a licensed mental health professional in our office unless the student gives written permission via our Release of Information form.

 EMERGENCY CPS REFERRAL: